pomerium/documentation/content/docs/internals/glossary.md

 ## Non-domain Users

-Users who need access but aren’t part of your main IdP domain (e.g., contractors).
+Users who need access but aren't part of your main IdP domain (e.g., contractors).
 You can create a special IdP group that includes them or manually add their unique ID in a [Namespace](#namespace) or [Policy](#policy).
 This approach applies the [Pomerium Policy Language (PPL)](#pomerium-policy-language-ppl) consistently for all users.

 ## North-south Traffic